 The adopter told us she couldn’t check the pound right away.
 She was going out of town for the weekend.

 So I took the subway and the bus to a small town north of Seoul, and I saw the white Jindo waiting for her family to come back for her.
 The problem was that I didn’t know Pandora well enough to make a positive ID.
-Neither did anyone else, with the exception of Ms. Jung and the 20-something English teacher who’d adopted her.
+Neither did anyone else except for Ms. Jung and the 20-something English teacher who’d adopted her.

 The dog wasn’t Pandora.
 The stray Jindo at Karma was reunited with her family the same day I saw her.